sparanoid/almace-scaffolding/_app/_posts/work/commercial/2013-10-29-tianjin-project-revision.md

 ---

 <div class=txt>
-  <p>This is just another revision for the original <a href="{% post_url /work/commercial/2012-06-11-tianjin-project %}/">Tianjin Project</a>, optimized for recently introduced iBooks for OS X. I also redesigned a new cover for it.</p>
+  <p>This is just another revision for the original <a href="{% post_url /work/commercial/2012-06-11-tianjin-project %}">Tianjin Project</a>, optimized for recently introduced iBooks for OS X. I also redesigned a new cover for it.</p>

   <p class="download"><a href="{{ site.data.var.download }}/Tianjin%20Revision.ibooks">Read it on your Mac</a>.</p>